shuque/resolve/README.md

 This behavior of the Akamai and Cloudflare DNS servers was observed in January 2015.
-Further details can be found in a [presentation I did on this topic at the summer 2015 DNS-OARC workshop] (https://indico.dns-oarc.net/event/21/contributions/298/attachments/267/487/qname-min.pdf).
+Further details can be found in a [presentation I did on this topic at the summer 2015 DNS-OARC workshop](https://indico.dns-oarc.net/event/21/contributions/298/attachments/267/487/qname-min.pdf).
 Cloudflare has already fixed their DNS implementation (April 2015).
 Akamai has partially done so.

 The examples below used an older version of the program that shows